Graduate Diploma in Law - part-time by distance learning

-We have negotiated special rates for students in a number of hotels ranging from £30 - £79 per night, and a list of recommended accommodation is sent out with our offer letter.
+Some hotels offer DMU student rates ranging from £30 - £79 per night, and a list of recommended accommodation is sent out with the pre-reading.
 You might also visit www.goleicestershire.com for further information on accommodation in Leicester or call Leicester Tourist Information on 0116 299 8888.

 The procedure is very simple, but please note that places are filled on a first come-first served basis.
 Since the course can become over subscribed we recommend that you lodge your application, and accept any subsequent offer, as soon as possible.

 You need to do the following:

 1. Complete the De Montfort University online application form.
 If you are not yet ready to enrol, you can submit an e-mail request for information to firstname.lastname@example.org or telephone Adam Norton, Professional Courses Administrator at CILEx Law School on 01234 844305.

 2. You will see on the form that you are required to get two references.
 As these must accompany your application form, we suggest you approach your referees now.
 You will need to dowload the referee report form and ask them to complete it.

 3. Upon receipt of your application form we will forward it to the Admissions Tutor at De Montfort.
 We will then inform you of her decision.